openstack/tacker/doc/source/reference/vim_config.rst

         type of VIM.
           * 'openstack' or 'os' for OpenStack
           * 'kubernetes' or 'k8s' for Kubernetes
+        default value is 'openstack'.
       -o|--output OUTPUT_FILE
-        name of output file, default is 'vim_config.yaml'.
+        name of output file, default value is 'vim_config.yaml'.
       -e|--endpoint ENDPOINT
         endpoint consists of url and port, such as 'https://127.0.0.1:6443'.
       -p|--project PROJECT_NAME